 With most of our client’s staff aged 19-26, and 45+, our brief was to find a way to specifically target those two main audience segments, whilst also appealing to the rest of the workforce.
 And at all times staying away from a culture that focuses on blame and scare tactics; instead, it needed to encourage discussion and teamwork, always with the care homes residents as the top priority.

-The Pop Art approach was the definite winner for a number of reasons: immediate visual appeal; serves as the perfect vehicle to communicate impact; when applied to offline materials its visual style stands out against existing Four Seasons communications, while at the same time the colour scheme perfectly complements our client’s brand palette.
+The Pop Art-inspired approach was the definite winner for a number of reasons: immediate visual appeal; serves as the perfect vehicle to communicate impact; when applied to offline materials its visual style stands out against existing Four Seasons communications, while at the same time the colour scheme perfectly complements our client’s brand palette.

 By choosing animation filled with colour and playfulness, the learning experience is more effective and rewarding at the same time.

 The GDPR compliance animated video was intended as a training solution for e-learning and face to face sessions, where Four Seasons staff would train colleagues, aided by the content-rich animation – 12 minutes in total*.

 Length wasn’t an issue as the animation is structured to allow facilitators, or employees watching it on our client’s e-learning portal, to pause, gather their thoughts and engage in discussion, promoting an interactive learning experience.

 We commissioned an illustrator, who provided our team with black & white outline drawings.
 We coloured these in the brand palette to produce the full storyboard, before moving on to the animation phase.

 The script focuses on a conversational style that helps the audience identify straight away, and presents a unified team ready to help each other overcome any potential barriers to comply with GDPR.